Conservation and sustainable management of wetlands with focus on high-nature value areas in the Prut River basin

 - Riparian forest strips restored (through assisted regeneration or reforestation as feasible) acting as a barrier to agricultural and waste runoff in Lower Prut, at Manta-Beleu Lakes network;

-- High value forested floodplain ecosystems in Padurea Domneasca restored through optimization of flooding regime in Camenca River Basin and regulation of the ground water table;
+- Contribution to efforts of high value forested floodplain ecosystems in Padurea Domneasca restoration through optimization of flooding regime in Camenca River Basin and regulation of the ground water table;

 - Strengthened capacities of Local Action Group “Lower Prut” and local entrepreneurs’ to implement local biodiversity friendly development initiatives;

 - Eco-tourism packages for wine/gastronomy routes adjusted to incorporate biodiversity observation in at least 2 communities;

 - Awareness raising campaign targeting central and local authorities/decision makers and local and regional education seminars;